goanpeca/ATE.org/src/ATE/org/plugins/README.md

 but similarly to Equipment we want to push this out on the long run, on the other hand, ATE.org is tester/instrument agnostic system, meaning that we do need to tell ATE.org sooner or later what 'insturments' are used, thus : plugin!

+> Note: for now the 'instruments' live in "ATE.org/src/ATE/instruments" and are
+>       organized in directories by manufacturer, and then model.

 7. Testers